Anatoliuz/Jennifer/README.md

 ***Description***

-Android app to save photo in your profile with elliptic curve cryptography
+Android app to save photo from smartphone's camera in your profile with elliptic curve cryptography.

-As Jay Lo said:
+As J.Lo said:

 >Women should never go without earrings.
 >Passing on them is an opportunity missed.

+##### Made with help and inspiration of

 ***tech-mail.ru***